 Muffin Pan With Aluminum Foil/Parchment Paper

-Place a square of tin foil on one of your fingers.
-It should be big enough to reach the bottom of the tin cup.
+Place a square of foil on one of your fingers.
+Be careful, don’t mix up tin foil with aluminum foil, they’re 2 different things.
+And remember that the foil should be big enough to reach the bottom of the tin cup.
 I always find that a 5 inches x 5 inches square works well for me.

 Roll thin sheets of tin foil into cylinders of the size you prefer the center of your donuts to be by wrapping the foil around your finger.
 To make a mold, gently fold the sides inwards.
 When done, place those in the muffin tin cup and fix them into place.
 Continue for the remaining cups.